paulscode/umbrel-store/README.md

 # PaulsCode.Com Umbrel Community App Store

-An [Umbrel](https://umbrel.com) community app store bringing together all of [paulscode](https://github.com/paulscode)'s Umbrel apps under one heading.
+An [Umbrel](https://umbrel.com) community app store bringing together all of [Paul Lamb](https://paulscode.com)'s Umbrel apps under one heading.

 ## How to add this store to your Umbrel